waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Mechanics & Discoveries
 ### System Mechanics
-- **Stuck on Warp/Event Tile:** If movement is locked after a warp or event, opening the main menu ('Start') and then closing it ('EXIT' or 'B') can resolve the issue.
+- **Stuck on Warp/Event Tile:** If movement is locked, opening and closing the main menu ('Start' -> 'B') can resolve the issue.

 ### Environmental Mechanics
 - **Route 29 Ledges:** The western section of Route 29 has one-way ledges preventing eastward travel from that area.